-If you want to break the cycle, you have to change the question.
-The question you should be asking starts before you get your paycheck, not after it is spent.
+If you want to break the cycle, you must change the question.
+The question you should be asking starts before you get your paycheck, not after all your money is gone.

-That question is "Where do I WANT my money to go?”
+The question you should ask is, “Where do I WANT my money to go?”